 During the last four weeks, equatorial SSTs were above average across the western and central Pacific Ocean, the Indian Ocean, and the Atlantic Ocean.
-Near-to-below-average SSTs were evident in the east-central and eastern Pacific Ocean.
+Near-to-below-average SSTs were evident in parts of the eastern Pacific Ocean.

 Weekly SST Departures during the Last Four Weeks